pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 # Presence API for Python SDK

-Presence tracks online users, occupancy, and custom presence state.
-See Presence overview for concepts.
-Presence must be enabled for your key in the Admin Portal.
-To receive presence events, see Presence Events.
+Presence lets you track who is online/offline, occupancy, subscriptions, and user presence state.

+Requires Presence add-on enabled for your key in the Admin Portal.

 ##### Request execution and return values

-Operations can run synchronously or asynchronously.
+Operations can be synchronous or asynchronous.

-.sync() returns an Envelope with Envelope.result and Envelope.status (PnStatus).
+`.sync()` returns an `Envelope` with:
+- `Envelope.result` (type differs per API)
+- `Envelope.status` (`PnStatus`)

 ```
 `1pubnub.publish() \